 Phones updating to Oreo from Nougat won't necessarily be Treble compliant though

 An interesting note in Google’s documentation is that “Project Treble will be coming to all new devices launched with Android O and beyond.”
 This implies phones coming to Oreo from Nougat won’t necessarily be Treble compliant.
-We’ve already seen that this is true with the unveiling of the OnePlus 5T, a phone that ships with Nougat and that won’t be seeing Treble with its eventual update to Oreo.
-Meanwhile, the original Pixels do support Treble, following their update to Oreo.
+For example, the OnePlus 5T, a phone that ships with Nougat, isn’t Treble compatible with its update to Oreo.
+Neither are Samsung’s Galaxy S8 and S8 Plus.
+Meanwhile, the original Pixels do support Treble following their update to Oreo.

-Devices shipping with Oreo out-of-the-box have to fully support Treble, as OEMs will be coding the vendor implementation in this way from the get-go and are now obliged to have a working version of AOSP on their hardware.
+Devices shipping with Oreo, Pie, and future versions out-of-the-box have to fully support Treble, as OEMs will be coding the vendor implementation in this way from the get-go and are now obliged to have a working version of AOSP on their hardware.
 As of Android 8.0, the new vendor interface is validated by a Vendor Test Suite (VTS), to ensure that the updated OS is compatible with the existing hardware setup.

 Project Treble doesn't necessarily mean that all handsets will see updates instantaneously, as Google is not handling them directly